ryanbressler/CloudForest/README.md

 ==============

-CloudForest implements fast, flexible ensembles of decision trees for machine learning in pure Go (golang).
-It includes implementations of Breiman and Cutler's Random Forest for classification and regression on heterogeneous numerical/categorical data with missing values and several related algorithms including entropy and cost driven classification, L1 regression and feature selection with artificial contrasts.
-It is intended to allow algorithms to be quickly modified for your needs.
+CloudForest implements fast, flexible ensembles of decision trees for machine learning in pure Go (golang tp search engines).
+It allows for a number of related algorithms for classification, regression, feature selection and structure analysis on heterogeneous numerical/categorical data with missing values.
+These include:

+*Breiman and Cutler's Random Forest for Classification and Regression *Adaptive Boosting (AdaBoost) Classification and Regression *Gradiant Boosting Tree Regression
+*Entropy and Cost driven classification
+*L1 regression
+*Feature selection with artificial contrasts *Proximity and model structure analysis

-Command line utilities to grow, apply and canalize forests are provided in sub directories or CloudForest can be used as a library.
+Command line utilities to grow, apply and analize forests are provided in sub directories or CloudForest can be used as a library.

 This Document covers comand line ussage and provides algorythmic background.

-Documentation has been generated with godoc and can be viewed live at: http://godoc.org/github.com/ryanbressler/CloudForest
+Documentation for coding against CloudForest has been generated with godoc and can be viewed live at: http://godoc.org/github.com/ryanbressler/CloudForest

 Pull requests and bug reports are welcome; Code Repo and Issue tracker can be found at: